Carry-select adder: Basic building block

 Above is the basic building block of a carry-select adder, where the block size is 4.
 Two 4-bit ripple-carry adders are multiplexed together, where the resulting carry and sum bits are selected by the carry-in.
 Since one ripple-carry adder assumes a carry-in of 0, and the other assumes a carry-in of 1, selecting which adder had the correct assumption via the actual carry-in yields the desired result.

 Uniform-sized adder

 A 16-bit carry-select adder with a uniform block size of 4 can be created with three of these blocks and a 4-bit ripple-carry adder.
 Since carry-in is known at the beginning of computation, a carry select block is not needed for the first four bits.
 The delay of this adder will be four full adder delays, plus three MUX delays.

 Variable-sized adder

 A 16-bit carry-select adder with variable size can be similarly created.
-Here we show an adder with block sizes of 2-2-3-4-5.
+Here we show an adder with block sizes of 2-2-3-4-5, this is the special type of Variable-sized carry select adder, called as square root carry select adder.
 This break-up is ideal when the full-adder delay is equal to the MUX delay, which is unlikely.
 The total delay is two full adder delays, and four mux delays.
 We try to make the delay through the two carry chains and the delay of the previous stage carry equal.